aryamankukal/AudioLec/README.md

 ## Getting Started

-### add the "--user" only if you are a macOS user or if you run into an error, othwerise, the command is without "--user"
+### add  "--user" at the end of the installation statements only if you are a macOS user or if you run into an error, othwerise, the command is without "--user"

 ```